Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/web/README.md

 ##

-While the Unified Checkout is pre-optimized for maximum conversions, Hyperswitch does not restrict you to stick to a one-size-fits-all approach.
-Using Hyperswitch SDK APIs, you get complete control over modifying the payment experience by,
+While the Unified Checkout is pre-optimized for maximum conversions, PaySwitcher does not restrict you to stick to a one-size-fits-all approach.
+Using PaySwitcher SDK APIs, you get complete control over modifying the payment experience by,

 <table data-card-size="large" data-view="cards"><thead><tr><th></th><th></th><th></th><th data-hidden data-card-target data-type="content-ref"></th><th data-hidden data-card-cover data-type="files"></th></tr></thead><tbody><tr><td><strong>Prioritizing payment methods</strong> <br>You can make an impact on the payment mix or conversion rates by prioritizing/ promoting specific payment methods for your customers.</td><td></td><td></td><td><a href="../../../learn-more/sdk-reference/js.md">js.md</a></td><td><a href="../../../.gitbook/assets/22 (2).jpg">22 (2).jpg</a></td></tr><tr><td><p><strong>Switching themes and layouts of checkout page</strong></p><p>The Unified Checkout comes with a wide range of pre-designed themes and layouts which you can choose from.</p></td><td></td><td></td><td><a href="../../../learn-more/sdk-reference/js.md">js.md</a></td><td><a href="../../../.gitbook/assets/18 (1).jpg">18 (1).jpg</a></td></tr></tbody></table>